 Access to Clery Act crime statistics for more than 6,000 institutions.

-S. Daniel Carter has more than twenty years of experience working to improve college and university campus safety nationally, and serving the victims of campus violence.
+S. Daniel Carter has been at the forefront of advancing campus safety and victims’ rights for over twenty years.
 Carter graduated in 1994 from the University of Tennessee with a BA in Political Science where spurred by an on-campus murder he worked to pass state campus crime reporting legislation.

 The opinions expressed on this website are the author's own.